Cycle Training For Children - Level 1 & 2

 Level 1 and 2 Bikeability Course (2 day course)

-This course is a combined Level 1 & 2 course and children must attend both days.
+This two day course (either am or pm) is a combined Level 1 & 2 course and children must attend both days.

 Level 1 focuses on the skills necessary to be able to control a bike.
 The training takes place in a secure environment away from cars and traffic.
 We will check helmets are correctly fitted and the bikes are roadworthy.
 Training will include the use of gears, riding whilst signalling, emergency stops and negotiating obstacles, looking all around you, including behind.
 Although this is a two day course, encompassing both Level 1 and Level 2, children must pass Level 1 before being able to progress onto Level 2.